ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 1. Click **Add tool**.
 1. In the Tool Integrations section, click **GitHub**.
 1. Click the GitHub server that you want to use.
-1. If you have a GitHub or {{site.data.keyword.ghe_short}} repo and want to use it, for the repository type, click **Existing** and type the URL.
+1. If you have a GitHub repo and want to use it, for the repository type, click **Existing** and type the URL.
-1. If you want to use a new GitHub or {{site.data.keyword.ghe_short}} repo, type a name for the repo, type the URL for the repo that you are cloning or forking, and select the repository type:
+1. If you want to use a new GitHub repo, type a name for the repo, type the URL for the repo that you are cloning or forking, and select the repository type:

  a.
 To create an empty repo, click **New**.

  b.
-To create a copy of a GitHub or {{site.data.keyword.ghe_short}} repo, click **Clone**.
+To create a copy of a GitHub repo, click **Clone**.

  c.
-To fork a GitHub or {{site.data.keyword.ghe_short}} repo so that you can contribute changes through pull requests, click **Fork**.
+To fork a GitHub repo so that you can contribute changes through pull requests, click **Fork**.

 1. Click **Create Integration**.